SocialCryptoCoin/SocialCoin/README.md

 The charity fund starts with 5% of the total coins value and is open for extra donations from anyone in the community.

 Ports: 8945 for wallet and mining, 8946 for RPC

+License

+Bitcoin Core is released under the terms of the MIT license.
+See COPYING for more information or see http://opensource.org/licenses/MIT.